xiecong/minimal-mistakes/_posts/2016-10-31-halloween.md

 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/6-1.jpg)
 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/6-2.jpg)

-If you don't have time to make arms, remember to wear a green cloth for zombie and blue one for steve.
+If you don't have time to make arms, remember to wear a green cloth for zombie and blue one for Steve.

 ### Step 6: let's party!
 Happy Halloween!
 We found kids in the party love it very much.